Nursing AAS

 • If born after January 1, 1957, proof of immunity to measles, mumps, and rubella

-• Results from a current physical examination, a Mantoux test (within three months of first Nursing A.A.S. clinical experience), proof of tetanus immunization (within 10 years), proof of rubella immunization or results of a rubella titer (these requirements can be submitted upon admission), proof of influenza vaccination (annually), and full covid-19 vaccination and booster.
+• Results from a current physical examination, a Mantoux test (within three months of first Nursing A.A.S. clinical experience), proof of tetanus immunization (within 10 years), proof of rubella immunization or results of a rubella titer (these requirements can be submitted upon admission), proof of influenza vaccination (annually).
+Proof of covid-19 vaccination and booster may be required by external clinical sites.

-• Card of completion in basic life support for health care providers (must be renewed annually; can be submitted upon admission
+• Copy of certificate of completion from American Heart Association Basic Life Support for Healthcare Providers course (must be renewed annually; can be submitted upon admission).

 • Malpractice insurance for nursing students 18 years of age and older is strongly recommended (https://www.nso.com/malpractice-insurance/individual).